 If you’re feeling nostalgic for 8-bit games or need to run some old software, 32-bit Windows 10 doesn’t accommodate.
-Old DOS programs need a little extra to run on the newer, 64-bit version of Windows 10 as well as Windows 11.
+Old DOS programs need a little extra to run on the 64-bit version of Windows 10 as well as Windows 11.

 You can use vDos to help you run old DOS software if you need to, although it isn’t a suitable option for gaming.
 Here’s how to use it.